LIFE DRAWING CLASSESBased at The Birmingham and Midland Institute, 9 Margaret St, Birmingham B3 3BS Book Now

 Life drawing class materials

-As for the materials recommended for the course, a selection of pencils (B, 2B, 6B), charcoal(compressed), putty eraser, sharpener (I tend to use a blade), acrylic paint (black, white, red, and yellow ochre), and plenty of paper (newsprint pads are great for drawing media, acrylic paper for the paint) are all that are needed.
+As for the materials recommended for the course, a selection of pencils (B, 2B, 6B), charcoal(compressed), putty eraser, sharpener (I tend to use a blade) and plenty of paper (newsprint pads are great for drawing media) are all that are needed.

 Drawing from a live model is an exhilarating activity, deepening your understanding of the human form and improving your observational skills.
 You will definitely make mistakes, but every drawing, even the bad ones, bring you closer to being a better draftsman.